20 Essentials for Winter Travel with Babies or Toddlers

 The soft shell works great to block the wind, so it’s great for chilly spring or fall days too.
 An added bonus is that it packs small for travel and you don’t have to pack an extra jacket for when you aren’t baby wearing.

-Other great features: •There is an option to use an extra-warmth layer for the especially cold days. •The zip adapters are great to ensure it will work with all your jackets (Dad’s included!). •Having your baby tucked in the warmth of your jacket will help keep your baby’s face warm in the winter weather.
+Other great features: •The zip adapters are great to ensure it will work with all your jackets (Dad’s included!). •Having your baby tucked in the warmth of your jacket will help keep your baby’s face warm in the winter weather.

 A coat extender for a baby carrier should be on every list of best winter gear for infants.